Seattle Warriors Lacrosse has the following age groups. Prior lacrosse experience is not necessary for any level.

 Best: Maverik M4, $130.

 Better: Under Armour Command Pro 2, $130.

 For more information on protective gear sizing, please visit the US Lacrosse Equipment Fitting Guide.

 Guidelines for Registration

-Registration opens December 1st for the season that will start the following February.
+Registration opens November 1st for the season that will start the following February.
 It is on a first come, first served basis.
-Preference is made for returning players and then for new players from the Queen Anne and Wallingford communities.
+Preference is made for returning players and then for new players from the Lincoln and Roosevelt High School zones.

 There is tremendous interest in Youth Lacrosse in the Seattle Area.
 We would love to include every single interested player, but we have limited space due to the availability of practice and game fields.

 While our philosophy is to serve players within our local Community, we are also committed to being proactive in assisting individuals in other areas of the City of Seattle to develop similar programs.

 Because of the limited space available on our teams, and the large number of players who are turned away every season, players are expected to make a reasonably full commitment to attending all practices and games.
 Players who do not have the ability to make this level of commitment will be asked to forfeit their roster space for use by another player willing to make the commitment to the program.